 Urban data archive (urban gene pool)

 After an overall study of the existing situation of the Panyu-Xinhua Area, comparative research was conducted with the data from OpenStreetMap and street view images from Google following the methodology introduced in Section 2.
-An urban gene pool was built up by analyzing and visualizing the data, including four aspects (urban fabric, land-use type, transportation station and urban activity intensity) of essential information about the host venues for top-level film festivals all around the world, like Cannes, Berlin and Moscow.
+An urban gene pool was built up by analyzing and visualizing the data, including four aspects (urban fabric, land-use type, transportation stations and urban activity intensity) of essential information about the host venues for top-level film festivals all around the world, like Cannes, Berlin and Moscow.
 Next, a circular research range was set in each city, which was centered at the host venue with a diameter of 1 kilometre.
 As indicated in Figure 8, these communities where venues are located, enjoy significant differences in their natural and social environment, block size, transportation accessibility, et cetera.
 Despite the differences, this study revealed a common problem that almost all these neighbouring areas of film festival venues are facing, which is the limitation of the spatial influence by the events.
-We can observe from the diagrams (Figure 8) that the activities are concentrated within limited areas around the venues.
+We can observe from the diagrams (Figure 8, for each site, urban fabric, land-use type, transportation stations and urban activity intensity are presented from top to bottom) that the activities are concentrated within limited areas around the venues.
 However, given their location advantage, these neighbouring areas enjoy the privilege of future development motivated by the film festivals and related industry.
 This is one of the key points that has to be taken into consideration in the following planning and design process.